DVA-Code/DVAGrid/README.md

 DisViz is a platform for real-time geographical visualization of electricity distribution grids.
 It is created using the open source toolboxes of Python.

-This project is maintained by the Distribution Visualization and Automation [(D-VA)](https://dva.ku.edu.np/) group at the Department of Electrical and Electronics Engineering, [Kathmandu University](https://ku.edu.np/).
+This project is currently maintained by the Distribution Visualization and Automation [(D-VA)](https://dva.ku.edu.np/) group at the Department of Electrical and Electronics Engineering, [Kathmandu University](https://ku.edu.np/).